Treatment of all types of amyloidosis is currently based on the following principles:

 For hereditary ATTR amyloidosis, combined heart and liver transplant has been performed in a few dozen cases around the world.
 This operation is only an option for a minority of patients, and it carries significant risks.

 Most patients with wild type ATTR amyloidosis are too elderly to undergo a heart transplant.
 The risk of complications from this major operation is high with advanced age.
 But heart transplantation may be an option for younger, otherwise healthy patients with this condition.
-The 2 patients who presented to the NAC before age 60 with senile systemic amyloidosis survived 10 and 20 years after heart transplantation.
+The 2 patients who presented to the NAC before age 60 with wild type ATTR amyloidosis survived 10 and 20 years after heart transplantation.

 Supporting amyloidotic organ function